 30 March 1945 – 6 April 1945

 His unit had made it’s way to what he had written as Linfort, but I assume is Kamp-Lintfort, Germany, just north of Neuss, passing through Krefeld.
 This was still during the time of the clearing of the Ruhr Pocket in the area.

 12 April 1945 – 15 April 1945

 They made their way east into Germany, passing through many towns and making a few loops before stopping in Kamen, Germany, just northeast of Dortmund.
 Their path through to Kamen means he crossed the Rhine River at Wesel since the last noted dates, a major marker in the Western Allied Invasion of Germany.
 From there they made stops in Dülmen, Ahlen, Beckum, Oelde, Soest, Werl, and Unna.

 15 April 1945 – 16 April 1945

 His battalion makes their way east from Kamen through Bramey (Bönen), then back through Werl and Soest before continuing east through Geseke, Paderborn, and Horn-Bad Meinberg.
-They make a stop in Gronau, Germany.
+They make a stop in Gronau (Lower Saxony), Germany.
 They cross over the Weser River, which runs between Horn-Bad Meinberg and Gronau.

 16 April 1945 – 28 April 1945